openpsi-project/ReaLHF/_sources/intro.rst.txt

 Introduction
 ----------------

-ReaL introduces a novel technique called *Parameter Reallocation* (the name *ReaL* is the abbreviation for *ReaLlocation*), which dynamically shifts model parameters and changes the parallelization strategy during training.
-This technique can significantly reduce the communication overhead and improve GPU utilization in RLHF training, leading to a substantial speedup over the state-of-the-art open-source systems.

 We observe two major limitations based on our profiling of the previous RLHF systems, as shown in the :ref:`timeline`.